mariusuncrop/bugboard-e2e/README.md

 report instead, enable GitHub Pages for the repository with GitHub Actions as the source and set the repository variable `PUBLISH_REPORT` to `true`.
 Traces, screenshots and video are retained on failure.

+### Waiting on an element that exists, not one that is merely enabled

+`setInputFiles` does not wait for an input to become enabled — it fills a disabled one quite happily.
+The new-issue form only renders its file input once it has fetched the upload limits, so the test waits for the element to be *attached*, which is a guarantee Playwright does honour.
+Disabling the input instead looked equivalent and let a file through under parallel load about one run in five.

 ## What it found

 Written against the app as it stood, the suite caught five real defects, all since fixed: